 1902 in the Sofitel Legend Old Cataract (you have to be dressed up though, they’re very strict about that and make sure you reserve in advance)

 The restaurant at Kato Dool, the Nubian guesthouse in Gharb Soheil

 We’re being pretty fast and loose with the word ‘nightlife’ in Aswan, mainly because… well, there really isn’t any.
 Once the day’s activities are over, most people are either back on their cruise ships or decompressing and/or socializing at their hotel/guesthouse.

 If it’s alcohol you’re looking for, most hotels will serve at their bars/restaurants.
-Outside of hotels, you’ll find a couple establishments on the Aswan Corniche, mainly Emy Bar and Salah el Din.
+Outside of hotels, you’ll find a couple establishments on the Aswan Corniche, mainly Emy Cafeteria & Restaurant and the rooftop of Bob Marley Guesthouse.
 They’re both on the Nile and a nice place to have a drink but nothing fancy in the slightest.

 Leaving Aswan is just as straightforward as arriving -- either have your hotel arrange a ride to the airport/train station or arrange a pick-up from a local taxi driver.

 We hope you enjoy everything that Aswan has to offer!